-by Jeremy H • March 16, 2020
+by Jeremy H • November 8, 2022

 The question is, why are microservices so helpful to modern enterprises?
 What benefits do corporations receive from using this architectural style?

-Developers usually run each microservice in a container on a cloud-based server such as Amazon AWS.
+Developers usually run each microservice in a container on a cloud-based service such as Amazon AWS.
 Then they use container orchestration tools like Kubernetes to efficiently allocate processing power and other resources to the containers as required.